Call 212-577-3300

 Learn more about our work here.

 Through close partnership with the Criminal Defense Practice and with the Prisoners’ Rights Project, the LGBTQ+ Unit advocates on behalf of incarcerated transgender, gender non-conforming, non-binary, and intersex New Yorkers who are fighting for safer housing and affirming medical care in the New York City jails and New York State prisons.
-As part of these efforts, the Unit is currently litigating against several employees of the New York State Department of Corrections and Community Supervision for subjecting a transgender man to an invasive and nonconsensual genital examination in violation of his rights under the Fourth, Eighth, and Fourteenth Amendments to the United States Constitution.
+As part of these efforts, the Unit has secured a settlement for a transgender man who was subjected to an invasive and nonconsensual genital examination in violation of his rights under the Fourth, Eighth, and Fourteenth Amendments to the United States Constitution.

 The LGBTQ+ Law and Policy Unit believes that community partnerships and community service organization coalitions are essential to the advancement of LGBTQ+ and racial equity.